Provision Certificate Manually

 Create or replace a certificate

-2. Install the pair into the traefik-tls Kubernetes secret to add a new certificate or replace an existing one.
+3. Install the pair into the traefik-tls Kubernetes secret to add a new certificate or overwrite and replace an existing one.

 This creates a secret in Kubernetes called traefik-tls and stores your certificate and private key in that secret.
 Traefik automatically checks for the traefik-tls secret, and uses it if valid.

-3. Verify presence of TLS data in cluster.
+4. Verify the presence of TLS data in the cluster.

 kubectl -n <namespace> get secret traefik-tls -o yaml